AWS

 - AWS EC2 Instances - a virtual machine (with a dedicated data disk), with all cluster components installed and configured.

-- AWS Elastic Load Balancer (ELB) to serve as the entry point for database connections.
+- AWS Network Load Balancer (NLB) to serve as the entry point for database connections.

 - AWS S3 Bucket, and configured backups using pgBackRest.